-- Don’t lose your documentation.
-You should keep in your possession the bill of lading, paid freight bill, invoice, packing slip, claim form, and damage evidence for at least one year after the reimbursement.
+- Maintaining Documentation: Safeguard essential documents, such as the bill of lading, paid freight bill, invoice, packing slip, claim form, and evidence of damage for at least a year post-reimbursement.

 In the face of damaged freight, swift and accurate actions are pivotal.
 Follow these steps to manage the situation effectively: